kalgoritmi/pycongr25/talk.md

 As of now we have covered mocks but what is a stub, how does it differ?
 `Stubs` provide canned responses, helping us test outputs or control intermediate results.

-`Mock` & `MagicMock`, the usual suspects can be used to provide these results for functions that we expect to be called by the code we test.
+`Mock` & `MagicMock`, the usual suspects...can be used to provide these results...for functions that we expect to be called in  our unit.
 In our example this function is called `some_method`

--- One way to set fixed response it to set the `return_value`,  this way every call will always return `some_value`
+-- One way to set fixed responses is to set the `return_value`,  this way every call will always return `some_value`

--- In the case of repeated calls we can provide an iterable to the `side_effect` attribute
+-- In the case of repeated calls with different return values we can provide an iterable to the `side_effect` attribute

 -- Finally, to test against errors we can use `side_effect` to raise Exceptions like a `ValueError` -->